rsena9/rpn-calculator/README.md

 # RPN Calculator

 This project will implement a simple stack based postfix calculator.
-This will be a programmable project
+This will not be a programmable project